Made in New England,

 Why harness the power of offshore wind energy?

-Wind power minimizes harmful energy production methods and decreases pollution, leading to cleaner air and healthier water for communities.
+Minimizing harmful energy production decreases pollution, leading to cleaner air and healthier water for our communities.

 Investing in offshore wind creates good, local jobs in manufacturing, installation, and maintenance.

-Help address climate changes that fuel extreme weather
+Cutting down on fossil fuel reliance helps address climate changes that fuel extreme weather.

 Debunking myths about offshore wind energy